rubywerman/AR-Filters/README.md

 # AR-Filters
-Collections of AR Face Filters made using SparkAR Studio for Instagram
+Collection of AR Face Filters made using SparkAR Studio for Instagram